 WATER RESERVOIR TANKS AND TOWERS

-In Clackamas County water reservoirs are a familiar sight, often constructed on hills or supported in steel tanks on towers.
+In Clackamas and Washington Counties water reservoirs are a familiar sight, often constructed on hills or supported in steel tanks on towers.
 These reservoirs provide storage for treated water before it is distributed to homes and businesses throughout CRWP communities.

 Typically the volume of water stored in these towers or reservoirs is equal to the community’s average water demand for a single day.
 When water demand exceeds the average daily demand, water flows from the reservoirs into the distribution system.
 When water demand is low pumps refill the reservoirs.